troyane/GoodHabits/docs/tutorial.md

 }
 ```

-As soon as there are ready page components, lets get back to main component and prepare all required navigation stacks.
+As soon as there are ready page components, lets get back to the main component and prepare all required navigation stacks.
 ```qml
 Navigation {
     id: navigation